mawngo/go-batch/README.md

 - Default max item is `1000`
 - Default wait time is `16ms`
-- Default concurrency is unlimited.
+- Default concurrency is unlimited `Unset`

-Since version 2.5, the loader counts the number of pending load requests instead of pending keys for limit.
-To restore old behavior, pass `WithLoaderCountKeys()` to run config.
+- It counts the number of pending load requests only in the current batch, so that requests are being loaded will not be counted (since v2.5, pass `WithLoaderCountKeys()` to run config)

 ### Caching